Mount Kanasuta: Nomenclature

-Kanasuta is an Ojibwe, word that means “where the devils go dancing.”
+Kanasuta is an Ojibwe word that means "where the devils go dancing."
 Mount Kanasuta is often known by its French language name Mont Kanasuta.

 Description and location

 Mount Kanasuta is a geographical hilly area near the Quebec–Ontario border within the Abitibi-Témiscamingue administrative region of Quebec.
 The hills are located between the St. Lawrence River and Hudson Bay.

-It incorporates two hills, known as K1 and K2, the later informally known as Lion Mountain, due to its shape.
+The area incorporates two hills, known as K1 and K2, the later informally known as Lion Mountain, due to its shape.

 History

 In 1686, the area was a portage route, used by French military commander Pierre de Troyes.
-Temagami First Nation former chief Ignace Tonené was buried near Mount Kanasuta after his death in 1916.
+Former Temagami First Nation chief Ignace Tonené was buried near Mount Kanasuta after his death in 1916.

 In contemporary times, it is known for its ski resort, located on K1.

 In popular culture

-Kanasuta is also the name of an album by Richard Desjardins, a Canadian musician who advocated for greater environmental protection of the area.
+Kanasuta is also the name of a musical album by Richard Desjardins, a Canadian musician who advocated for greater environmental protection of the area.